walterdejong/synctool/doc/chapter6.md

 The rest of the config file are reasonable defaults.
 Leave them be or change them to match the old `synctool.conf`.

+If you had any `on_update` lines in the old config, these must be converted to `.post` scripts; `.post` scripts are the only way to trigger actions on updates in synctool 6.

 You are now set to try out the new config with `synctool-config` and/or `dsh`.

 For more information on configuring synctool, see chapters 2 and 4.